-Through five decades of collaboration, the ACM colleges have collectively constructed a powerful asset for their faculty and administrative leaders.
+Through more than five decades of collaboration, the ACM colleges have collectively constructed a powerful asset for their faculty and administrative leaders.
 ACM facilitates a variety of forums and other opportunities for peers to discuss not only the direction of programs but, with great candor, the common challenges and emerging opportunities they face on their campuses.

 This ongoing engagement — and the multiple, overlapping relationships among the campuses it has fostered — enriches the intellectual lives and professional capacity of faculty and administrative leaders alike.

-With generous support from The Andrew W. Mellon Foundation, the Teagle Foundation, and the MacArthur Foundation, ACM offers significant opportunities for faculty collaboration and development.
+With generous support from The Andrew W. Mellon Foundation, the Teagle Foundation, and other partners, ACM continues to offer significant opportunities for faculty collaboration and development.

 The ACM-Mellon Seminars in Advanced Interdisciplinary Learning (SAIL)

 are intensive off-campus study experiences for ACM faculty that provide opportunities for them to explore salient topics in cross-disciplinary contexts.
 The seminars immerse ACM faculty in a setting that encourages multiple perspectives and collaboration across disciplines and lay the foundation for the development of innovative, integrative advanced-level coursework.

 - To support the member colleges' efforts in navigating the current economic climate, the ACM is creating the Institute on College Futures (ICF), funded by a grant from the Mellon Foundation.
 Through a series of seminars and conferences, the ICF aims to build a deeper understanding among ACM faculty of the economic challenges facing their colleges and strategies for strengthening and sustaining college finances.